 The average age of patients with tibial shaft fractures is approximately 37 years.

-Highest incidence is found in teenage males.
+The highest incidence is found in teenage males.

 Anatomy of Tibia

-The tibia, is a unique anatomical structure.
+The tibia is a unique anatomical structure.
 Its anteromedial surface is entirely subcutaneous prone to injury.
 The location, morphology, and degree of displacement of the fracture has a marked influence on the outcome of the fracture.

 Inferior to the condyles, the tibial tuberosity is situated.
 This is where the patella ligament attaches

 The shaft of the tibia has three borders and three surfaces; anterior, posterior and lateral.